About Karla Briones

 I saw my parents work harder than ever just to get any type of Canadian experience under their belts – selling gas contracts from door to door, insurance brokerage, cleaning houses, cashier jobs, grooming dogs and eventually laboratory technical work and veterinary technician.
 It took five years to get to those last two jobs.

 Meanwhile my sibling and I continued our university studies, worked at several part-time jobs and paid for our studies through summer job savings, government loans, scholarships and grants.

 Eventually my parents opened up the Montreal Road Animal Hospital and their dream of owning their own business again came true.

 Somewhere along the way, after I practiced my profession for six years, I got the entrepreneurial bug myself.
 Mind you, my first taste of entrepreneurship began when I was 6 years old when my first-ever angel investor (my dad) loaned me money so I could buy wholesale candy and retail it from door to door.
-After I ran out of houses to sell to, I moved to my school yard.
+After I ran out of houses to sell to, I moved to my schoolyard.
 My enterprise grew so big that the school principal called my parents in for a meeting and shut my business down because the cafeteria’s profits were jeopardized by my candy empire.
-After that I sold t-shirts I hand-painted with the 80’s style clothes’ paints that were all the rage, designed and made my own hair bows and even re-sold leather goods my grandmother imported.
-All this while I wasn’t even a teenager.
+After that I sold t-shirts I hand-painted with the 80’s style clothes paints that were all the rage, designed and made my own hair bows and even re-sold leather goods my grandmother imported.
+All this while I was not even a teenager.

-A year and half after the first business opened up, we decided to open a second Global Pet Foods store, while having two beautiful children in between.
+A year and a half after the first business opened up, we decided to open a second Global Pet Foods store, while having two beautiful children in between.